Idilia/idilia-tagging-menu/doc/tagging_menu.plugin.md

  1. Use the [text/disambiguate API](http://www.idilia.com/developer/sense-analysis/api/text-disambiguate/) to perform a sense analysis of the words to tag.
 This identifies the sense of each word, their alternate senses, and possible groupings for multi-word expressions.
  2. Use the [kb/tagging_menu API](http://www.idilia.com/developer/language-graph/api/kb-tagging-menu/) to obtain HTML for the words and their menus, supplying the results of the sense analysis.

  You will want to perform these two steps on an application server because your secret credentials are needed for both operations.
 For a Ruby coding example, see [tagging_menu.rb](https://github.com/Idilia/idilia-api-samples/blob/master/ruby/kb/tagging_menu.rb).
-There also is a [java SDK](https://github.com/Idilia/idilia-java-sdk) available on Github.
+For a java example, see [TaggingMenu.java](https://github.com/Idilia/idilia-api-samples/blob/master/java/main/java/com/idilia/services/examples/menu/TaggingMenu.java) or [TaggingMenuAsync.java](https://github.com/Idilia/idilia-api-samples/blob/master/java/main/java/com/idilia/services/examples/menu/TaggingMenuAsync.java).

  For the second operation, the server returns a JSON structure with two fields, both containing HTML: